lionelfloriani/lionelfloriani.github.io/README.md

 ---

-One of my main goal as a student/developer @BeCode is to gain a lot of skills.
+One of my main goal as a student/developer @ **BeCode** is to gain a lot of skills.
 I want to be the best version of myself.
-I really like coding; I'm super excited to be here at BeCode and find a job in IT !
+I really like coding; I'm super excited to be here at **BeCode** and find a job in IT !

 I'm a bit afraid of the pace that we will have to follow during those 7 months of formation.
 But I guess we will get used to it pretty fast.